Menu

 how to do security testing for web application manually - types of security testing

-Automated security testing involves using software tools to detect and report security vulnerabilities in web applications.
+Automated testing involves using software tools to detect and report vulnerabilities in applications.
 There are different types of automated security testing, each with strengths and weaknesses.

-• Interactive Application Security Testing combines the strengths of both SAST and DAST by analyzing the application's behavior while running, using instrumentation to detect potential vulnerabilities.
+Interactive application security testing combines the strengths of both static application security testing and dynamic application security testing by analyzing the application's behavior while running using instrumentation to detect potential weaknesses.
 This allows for a more comprehensive evaluation of the application's security than either SAST or DAST can provide.

-• Software Composition Analysis examines third-party software components used in the application to detect vulnerabilities.
+Composition analysis examines third-party software components used in the application to detect vulnerabilities.
 SCA tools can identify known vulnerabilities in open-source libraries and frameworks used in the application and licensing issues that may arise from using these components.

-• Static Application Security Testing (SAST) analyzes the application's source code to identify potential security vulnerabilities.
-It checks for common coding errors, such as buffer overflows, SQL injection, and cross-site scripting (XSS) attacks.
-SAST can be integrated into the software development life cycle (SDLC) to identify and fix security issues early in development.
+SAST analyzes the application's source code to identify potential vulnerabilities.
+It checks for common coding errors, such as buffer overflows, SQL injection, and XSS attacks.
+SAST can be integrated into the SDLC to identify and fix security issues early in development.

-Today, I will focus on dynamic security testing and software composition analysis and reveal major tools in these areas.
+Today, we will focus on dynamic security testing and software composition analysis and reveal major tools in these areas.

 Dynamic Application Security Testing